llm-bible/llm-bible.github.io/_publications/enis2024from.markdown

 bibkey: enis2024from
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2404.13813"}
-tags: ['Efficiency and Optimization', 'Distillation', 'Applications']
+tags: ['Applications', 'Efficiency and Optimization', 'Distillation']
 ---
 We show that Claude 3 Opus, a large language model (LLM) released by Anthropic in March 2024, exhibits stronger machine translation competence than